Jason Newsted

-Jason Curtis Newsted (born March 4, 1963) is an American musician who was the bassist of thrash metal band Metallica from 1986 to 2001.
-He first performed with thrash metal band Flotsam and Jetsam from 1981 to 1986 before joining Metallica to succeed the deceased Cliff Burton.
-Newsted performed on the albums ...And Justice for All (1988), Metallica (1991), Load (1996), and Reload (1997), the most album appearances among Metallica's bassists.
+Jason Curtis Newsted (born March 4, 1963) is an American musician, best known as the bassist of heavy metal band Metallica from 1986 to 2001.
+He performed with thrash metal band Flotsam and Jetsam for the first five years of his career before joining Metallica in October 1986 to succeed Cliff Burton, who died the month prior.
+Newsted performed on the albums ...And Justice for All (1988), Metallica (1991), Load (1996), Reload (1997) and Garage Inc. (1998).
+He left the group in January 2001.

 After leaving Metallica, Newsted was a member of metal bands Echobrain and Voivod, using the pseudonym Jasonic for the latter, and toured with Ozzy Osbourne.
-He also fronted heavy metal band Newsted from 2012 to 2014.
+Since 2012, he fronts heavy metal band Newsted.
 Newsted was inducted to the Rock and Roll Hall of Fame as a member of Metallica in 2009.

 Early life

-Jason Curtis Newsted was born in Battle Creek, Michigan.
+Jason Curtis Newsted was born on March 4, 1963 in Battle Creek, Michigan.
 He has two older brothers and a younger sister.

 He grew up on a farm and at the age of six was given the responsibility of looking after animals.
 He was tasked with looking after hundreds of chickens and rabbits.
 He told author Paul Stenning, "It's where I learned about life – seeing a baby cow born right in front of your eyes when you're eight years old is pretty intense…I was from a very strong family and I was raised to be a strong, pure Americana farm boy."

 Newsted's mother taught piano and one of his brothers plays trumpet.
 He was exposed to music as a child, listening to the record collections of his older brothers.
 His first instrument was a guitar, which he started to play at 9 years old, but he moved to bass at 14, after listening to Gene Simmons of Kiss.
+Newsted dropped out of high school at age 18 and joined 'Gangster' a local metal band before the group decided to relocate to California.

 Newsted cites Geezer Butler of Black Sabbath as his major influence.
 He lists Lemmy Kilmister of Motörhead, Steve Harris of Iron Maiden, Peter Baltes of Accept, Geddy Lee of Rush, Rob Grange of Ted Nugent, and Bill Church of Montrose as other significant influences.

 Career

 Flotsam and Jetsam

-Newsted's music career started with thrash metal band Flotsam and Jetsam, with whom he played bass from 1982 to 1986.
-He wrote the majority of lyrics for the their 1986 album Doomsday for the Deceiver.
+Following the breakup of Newsted's band 'Gangster' amidst their move to California in 1982; Newsted wound up living in Phoenix, Arizona temporarily before he joined thrash metal band Flotsam and Jetsam.
+Newsted wrote the majority of lyrics for their 1986 album Doomsday for the Deceiver.